ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Scenario 1: Block communications between two groups

-In this example scenario, we will set up an Information Barriers policy that prevents people in one group (we'll call them Investors) from communicating with people in another group (we'll call them Research).
-These groups are defined by attributes in Exchange Online.
+In this example scenario, we define an Information Barriers policy that prevents people in one group (Investors) from communicating with people in another group (Research).
+In our example, these groups are defined by their Department attribute in Exchange Online.

 > [!IMPORTANT]
 > Before you begin the following procedure, make sure you have completed the steps in the section, [Prepare your environment for Information Barriers](#prepare-your-environment-for-information-barriers).